 - Multidisciplinary professional membership

-- Open membership (to any professionals involved in the work of child abuse and neglect)
+- Membership organizations must be open to any professionals involved in the work of child abuse and neglect

 - Focus on child abuse and neglect prevention/treatment work